The Athabasca University (AU) community mourns the loss of alumna Autumne Atwood, who passed away after a courageous battle with cancer. She was 44.

 I have struggled with mental health issues for nearly all my life.

 In high school, I received a great deal of support that helped me to cope with severe depression, anxiety, an eating disorder, and post-traumatic stress disorder.
-Despite being hospitalized for six months in grade eleven, I finished high school.
+Despite being hospitalized for six months in Grade 11, I finished high school.
 I started writing poetry as a means to cope with my pain.
 The experience of writing was very healing.

 In 1996, I attended Conestoga College, followed by the University of Waterloo.
-I obtained a Bachelor of Social Work degree and worked in my field for five years.
+I obtained a bachelor’s degree in social work and worked in my field for five years.
 Though my mental health persisted, this was a period in my life where I was able to thrive with my illness.

-In 2006, I returned to school once again after being accepted into the Master of Social Work degree at the University of Toronto.
-Once I completed my graduate degree, I moved to Thunder Bay, ON and was a social worker for several years.
+In 2006, I returned to school once again after being accepted into the social work master’s program at the University of Toronto.
+Once I completed my graduate degree, I moved to Thunder Bay, Ont. and worked there for several years as a social worker.

 I received ongoing medical care throughout my time at university and subsequently while I was working.
 It has always been important to me that I acknowledge my health concerns, accept that I have an ongoing illness, and source out and accept help for my condition.
 This has meant continuous medication and therapy.

 When my son was born in 2008, I struggled with severe postpartum depression.
 I was barely able to see or understand how sick I was.
 Following his birth, I had numerous acute hospitalizations and participated in two longer-term intensive treatment programs.
 These programs made a significant difference in my life, but it remained very difficult for me to manage having a child and employment.
 I have not worked in my field since 2012.
 It was extremely challenging for me to see my value while being a stay-at-home mom.
 In our current society, “just” being a parent is often undervalued.
 I felt embarrassed and ashamed of myself, and my illness.